spravo13/pss/README.md

-# psi
+# pss
-(PHP Site Indexer); A simple crawler to get all the pages on a site
+(PHP Site Searcher); A simple crawler to get all the pages on a site